International Relief and Development Inc.: Operations

 In 2015, USAID suspended IRD from future federal contracting.
 Among other irregularities, the organization had charged the US Government $1.1 million for staff parties and retreats at exclusive resorts. but IRD filed suit and a district court voided the suspension.
-The court lead by Judge Royce Lamberth found that USAID had not followed several federal guidelines in its investigation of IRD, and ruled their suspension illegal.
+The court led by Judge Royce Lamberth found that USAID had not followed several federal guidelines in its investigation of IRD, and ruled their suspension illegal.
 USAID nullified and vacated the suspension and retracted any statements asserting that the suspension was valid or appropriate.
 Employees who left IRD were asked to sign confidentiality agreements.

 IRD routinely hired individuals who previously worked for USAID, including former acting administrator Alonzo Fulgham.
 In 2014, it was reported that at least 19 former USAID employees had been hired, some of whom were previously responsible for oversight of the organization.

 IRD hired the lobbying firm Wexler & Walker to develop its media strategy.
 Their 2010 guidance said that the most important message for senior IRD officials to remember is “We help the most vulnerable people in some of the most insecure parts of the developing world.”'